vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

 ## Renew a NebulaGraph Enterprise Edition license

 1. Email us at `inqury@vesoft.com` to apply for a new license file `nebula.license`.

 2. In `share/resources/` under the installation directory of each Meta service, replace the old license file with the new one.

+  !!! note

+        It is recommended to replace the license file using either the `cp` or `scp` command in Linux or by editing the original file using tools such as vi.
+Note that if you opt to use the `mv` command, all Meta servers will need to be restarted following the replacement.

 3. Restart Storage and Graph services.
 For information about how to restart services, see [Start NebulaGraph](manage-service.md).
 If your license expires within the buffer period (14 days by default), you do not have to restart Storage and Graph services.

   !!! note